tc39/proposal-temporal/docs/duration.md

 If `other` is larger than `duration` and the subtraction would result in a negative duration, the method will throw a `RangeError`.

-In order to be valid, the resulting duration must not have fields with mixed signs.
+In order to be valid, the resulting duration must not have fields with mixed signs, and so the result is balanced.
-However, before the result is balanced, it's possible that the intermediate result will have one or more negative fields while the overall duration is positive, or vice versa.
-For example, "4 hours and 15 minutes" minus "2 hours and 30 minutes" results in "2 hours and &minus;15 minutes".
-The `overflow` argument tells what to do in this case:

-- In `constrain` mode (the default), subtractions that result in mixed-sign fields will balance those fields with the next-highest field so that all the fields of the result are constrained to have the same sign.
-- In `balance` mode, all fields are balanced with the next highest field, no matter if they have mixed signs or not.

-For usage examples and a more complete explanation of how balancing works and why it is necessary, especially for subtracting `Temporal.Duration`, see [Duration balancing](./balancing.md#duration-arithmetic).
+For usage examples and a more complete explanation of how balancing works and why it is necessary, see [Duration balancing](./balancing.md#duration-arithmetic).

 Subtracting a negative duration is equivalent to adding the absolute value of that duration.